I see you.

 I’ve gravitated towards working with businesses in helping them achieve their goals using video.
 More specifically, I mainly work with solopreneurs, who carry their business and brand on their shoulders.
 Just like me, they carry their business through the trenches and invest their whole selves into what they love to do.
 And those are the people I love to serve.
 The most fulfilling part for me is that I get to learn from my clients’ expertise, and grow as a person and a business, all while doing what I do best for my clients.

-Currently I’m living in the greater Philadelphia area, which has been the area I’ve worked in for my entire professional life, but in the fall of 2021 I’ll be relocating to Denver, Colorado to pursue the next chapter of my personal and professional life (I’m very excited)!
+Just recently, I relocated from the greater Philadelphia area, which has been the area I’ve worked in for my entire professional life, to Denver, Colorado to pursue the next chapter of my personal and professional life (I’m very excited)!